 - Young men who have sex with men

 The active ingredient in Apretude

 The active ingredient in Apretude is cabotegravir extended-release injectable suspension.3

 How does Apretude work?

 Apretude is an integrase strand inhibitor (INSTI).
-This is a class of drugs that block HIV from replicating and infecting new cells.1,3
+This class of drugs blocks HIV from replicating and infecting new cells.1,3

 Evidence for Apretude